 - Home self massage routines

 If you suffer from either acute or chronic neck pain and would like to receive an accurate diagnosis and treatment options please call our clinic today.
 Our office number is 858-268-8525.
-If you prefer to get more information before calling you can email Dr. Allen directly at email@example.com.
+If you prefer to get more information before calling you can email Dr. Allen D.C. directly at firstname.lastname@example.org.
 Feel free to ask any questions you have and allow for 1-2 days to receive his response.